jameslinjl/express-mvc-teaching/README.md

 You can find an Express + Handlebars "Hello World" [here](https://github.com/jameslinjl/express-mvc-teaching/blob/master/example-2).

 You will notice that we still don't have any data here, so no model exists.
 Our controller is still a single route managed by Express.
 However, our view is now Handlebars generated HTML.

+### Example 3 - Express + Handlebars with Data

+You can find an Express + Handlebars example with data [here](https://github.com/jameslinjl/express-mvc-teaching/blob/master/example-3).

+You will notice that we now have a very basic model in our app: a single number.
+This data tracks the number of times that our server has received a submission of the form.
+Our controller is still a single route with two methods managed by Express.
+Our view is now Handlebars generated HTML that has the count templated in dynamically.
+Our view also allows the user to interact with it and provide input (by clicking the button, pressing enter, or refreshing the page after a submission).

+### Example 4 - Express + Handlebars with Data fetched using Axios

+You can find an Express + Handlebars + Axios example [here](https://github.com/jameslinjl/express-mvc-teaching/blob/master/example-4).

+You will notice that we now have a more complex model in our app that is located on another server (the todo-api).
+This data needs to be fetched off the network using Axios.
+Our controller now manages two routes, which produce two separate views.
+Our view is Handlebars generated HTML that has the users templated in to form a list.